Constructive Bidding

 (535) Slam Bidding: 5NT Choice of Slams

 5NT is not a common bid.
 We most frequently use it in Ace-asking auctions to ask for Kings.
-We now have another use of a 5NT bid in Grand Slam Force.
-But trying for a grand slam is a rare occurrence and we would like to use 5NT (specially a jump to 5NT) for another more frequently useful purpose.
-The modern approach is to play a jump to 5NT as a “choice of slams” to help up find the best small slam.
+We have another use of a 5NT bid in Grand Slam Force, but trying for a grand slam is a rare occurrence and we would like to use 5NT (especially a jump to 5NT) for another more frequently useful purpose.
+The modern approach is to play a jump to 5NT as a “choice of slams” to help us find the best small slam.
 Let’s see how this works.

 (534) Slam Bidding: 5-Major Bids - "Obvious Question"